ericman314/UnitMath/README.md

   customPow: apNumber.pow,
   customEq: apNumber.eq,
   customClone: apNumber,
-  customConv: apNumber
+  customConv: apNumber,
-  ...
+  customFormat: apNumber.toString
 })

 let apUnit = unit(apNumber(2.74518864784926316174649567946), 'm')
 ```

 For best results, you should extend all of the `custom...` functions.
 If you try to use custom types without extending all of UnitMath's internal arithmetic functions, you might receive a `TypeError`.
-You still might be able to use some of UnitMath's methods without extending them all, though.
+You still might be able to use some of UnitMath's methods, though.

-When using custom types, you must use the two-argument `unit(value, unitString)` to construct units.
+When using custom types, UnitMath cannot implicitly convert strings to units.
+Therefore, you must use the two-argument `unit(value, unitString)` to construct units.
 This is because UnitMath's string parser only works with native `number` types.
 To see why this must be, consider the string `"1 / 2 kg"`, which the user of a fraction library may wish to parse.
 UnitMath's parser wouldn't know what to do with `1 / 2`, and the fraction library's parser might choke when it encounters `kg`.
 The proper way to create this unit would be `unit(fraction(1, 2), 'kg')`.

 ## API Reference